joseortega9988/NodeJS-GameDB-WEBVisualizer/README.md

 At the heart of our web application's architecture is the `main.js` file, which functions as the central nervous system for routing and server-side logic.
 This core script orchestrates the flow of data by handling HTTP requests, executing queries to the MySQL database, and processing the responses.
 The data fetched from MySQL is then passed dynamically to one of the 34 EJS pages, each designed to render specific portions of the data according to the page's role and user requests.
 Whether it's displaying detailed game information, user reviews, or system requirements, each EJS template is finely tuned to present the information in a coherent and styled manner that enhances user interaction and experience.
 This modular approach ensures that the server-side operations are efficient, and the user interface remains responsive and precise, catering to the diverse informational needs of each page.

+## Backend Technology

+- **Node.js**: The runtime environment for executing JavaScript on the server side, ensuring high performance and asynchronous processing.
+- **Express**: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications, making the handling of HTTP requests and routing more convenient.
+- **EJS**: An embedded JavaScript templating engine that generates HTML markup with plain JavaScript, allowing for the creation of dynamic web pages based on data from the MySQL database.
+- **MySQL2**: A fast and efficient MySQL client for Node.js, which provides compatibility with the latest MySQL features and an improved API for dealing with MySQL protocols.
+- **MySQL2-promise**: A wrapper for the MySQL2 client, adding support for JavaScript promises, thus enabling better handling of asynchronous database operations.
+- **Nodemon**: A utility that monitors for any changes in the source code and automatically restarts the server, improving the development process by reducing downtime and manual restarts.
+-
 ## Conclusion

 This web application stands as a testament to the power of full-stack development, combining Node.js, EJS, MySQL, and Python to transform raw data into an interactive, user-friendly web interface that serves as a valuable resource for browsing and analyzing game data.